 Is NFTRH a stock picking service?
 No, not in the traditional sense.
-Equity holdings are shown weekly and trade/investment ideas are presented either in NFTRH weekly reports (as of May, 2017 we have added more technical views of individual stocks to be followed routinely) or by NFTRH+ updates at the site, when the risk vs. reward on a given situation is thought to be good.
-But NFTRH is more about getting the macro right than about individual equities.
+Equity holdings are shown weekly and trade/investment ideas are presented either in NFTRH weekly reports or by NFTRH+ updates at the site, when the risk vs. reward on a given situation is thought to be good.
+But NFTRH is more about getting the ‘top down’ macro right than about individual equities.
 After all, if the market’s swings are managed correctly, stock, and especially sector picking is the relatively easy part.
-In short, if a pure stock picking service (complete with robotic buy/sell alerts) is what you seek, you might wish look elsewhere.
+In short, if a pure stock picking service is what you seek, you might wish look elsewhere.

 How does NFTRH evaluate its prospective stock holdings of individual companies?
 Technical analysis is the writer’s core competency when it comes to evaluating equities.
+We typically do moderate fundamental work (valuation, industry evaluation, debt burden, growth, etc.) on stocks of interest.
 In addition, NFTRH has close relationships and/or active subscriptions with quality fundamental stock analysts, some of whom reside right in the NFTRH subscriber base.
-Finally, our macro work allows us to select from a range of ETFs to easily buy a market or theme that is aligned with current analysis.
+Finally, our macro work allows us to select from a range of ETFs to easily buy a market or theme that is aligned with current ‘top down’ analysis.

 Who Should Subscribe to NFTRH?
 Individuals who want a dedicated source that is always on the job tracking markets’ intermediate swings and thus the opportunities for alternately growing and preserving capital based on risk vs. reward.
-These individuals should not expect paint-by-numbers instruction, but rather know what to do with the information provided.
+These individuals do not expect paint-by-numbers instruction, but rather know what to do with the information provided.
 NFTRH is for a macro market oriented readership and is not appropriate for a mass audience requiring guru or ‘stock pick’ style analysis.
+That said, customer service being Thing 1 for NFTRH, questions from subscribers are always welcome.